drakernoise/blurtpy/docs/nodes.md

 b = Blurt(node=["https://rpc.beblurt.com"])
 ```

 > **Note:** Node availability and performance may vary.
-If one node is down, try another from the list.
+Using `node="best"` is generally more reliable as it adapts to network conditions.